tdas/incubator-spark/docs/streaming-programming-guide.md

   });
 {% endhighlight %}

-`flatMap` is a one-to-many DStream operation that creates a new DStream by generating multiple new records from each records of the source DStream.
+`flatMap` is a DStream operation that creates a new DStream by generating multiple new records from each records of the source DStream.
 In this case, each line will be split into multiple words, generating the `words` DStream.
 Note that we defined the transformation using a